DoctorLai/simple-steem-docker/README.md

 - **SEED_PORT:** Port mapping for the Steem witness node seed port (default `-p 2001:2001`)
 - **API_PORT:** Port mapping for the HTTP RPC port (default `-p 8091:8091`)

-You can remove or change these in the script if you don’t want to expose the API port.
+You can remove or change these in the script e.g. if you don't want to expose the API port.

 ---